olee2002/React-On-Rails-Setup-Guide/README.md

   #this is for the static build file in production similar to the postinstall script in express.
 ```
 ```
-5. add ("proxy": "http://localhost:3001",) the package json file in the client folder {
+5. add ("proxy": "http://localhost:3001",) to package json in client {
   "name": "client",
   "version": "0.1.0",